kmb40/aws-bootcamp-cruddur-2023/journal/week10.md

 <figcaption>Service Layer Deployed</figcaption>
 <br/><br/>

-**Troubleshooting Service Layer** An unknown health check status was consitently being returned for the Backend Service and in addition, the CF Servirce Layer was in an endlless loop which ultimately would fail and rollback.
+**Troubleshooting Service Layer** An unknown health check status was consistently being returned for the Backend Service and in addition, the CF Servirce Layer was in an endlless loop which ultimately would fail and rollback.
-**Resolution** What ulitamtly resoleved the issue was setting a check of the following:
+**Resolution** What ultimately resolved the issue was setting a check of the following:
 When you have this issue.
 Here are some things to check (CF = CloudFormation):
 1. Parameter Store set to correct CF DB.
 2. CF DbRDS running.